 Complex linestyles may be one-sided (symbols, text, etc., which are part of the line extend to only one side of the line) or two-sided (symbols, text, etc. extend on both sides of the line).

-In the context of S-100 line styles ffect curve geometry portrayal. [insert image and guidance on ensuring line styles don’t conflict [TSM paper as agreed]
+In the context of S-100 line styles affect curve geometry portrayal. [insert image and guidance on ensuring line styles don’t conflict [TSM paper as agreed]

 Text